 What’s Best for Getting Hired?

 The curriculum for The University of Scranton’s MHR program covers all the basics (OSHA regulations, labor relations, etc.) and all of the policy-making and accountability aspects that come with an SPHR.

 Your master’s studies take things a step further to address 21st century workplace issues as laws and regulations change.
 For example, the Equal Employment Opportunity Commission ruled in the 2012 case of Macy v.
 Bureau of Alcohol, Tobacco, Firearms, and Explosives that Title VII of the 1964 Civil Right Act prohibits workplace discrimination against transgendered persons.

 Another tough issue is handling the intricacies of concealed carry laws.
 About 40 states have such laws but they are not all the same.
 “Can I come to work armed?” is a question you could encounter.

 The answer is initially yes, though in some states businesses have different allowed restrictions to ban them.
 But human resources, with the help of the legal department, needs to know how to write the correct policies.

 Each state’s law and restrictions are different in the area of concealed carry.
 If a company does business in several states, this policy has to be carefully researched across the board.

-These subjects, and others will arise during your Human Resources studies and employment; something you cannot expect from a certification.
+These subjects, and others will arise during your Human Resources Management studies and employment; something you cannot expect from a certification.